Two 100 TeV neutrinos coincident with the Seyfert galaxy NGC 7469: Estimate of Chance Coincidence

 \section{Estimate of Chance Coincidence}

-To evaluate if the spatial coincidence between the two neutrino alerts IC220424A and IC230416A and the Seyfert galaxy NGC\,7469 is a chance coincidence, we performed a Goodness-of-Fit test for the background hypothesis.
-This test makes use of a test statistic (Sect. \ref{subsec:teststatistic}) calculated for neutrino doublets coincident with a source.
-Given a set of neutrino alerts, it selects the doublet with the highest test statistic and then evaluates the corresponding p-value by comparing the result with the background distribution of the test statistic (Sect. \ref{sec:results}).
-The outcome of this test consists of a p-value expressing how likely such a coincidence is to occur from background fluctuations.
+To evaluate if the spatial coincidence between the two neutrino alerts IC220424A and IC230416A and the Seyfert galaxy NGC\,7469 is a chance coincidence, we performed a Goodness-of-Fit test for the hypothesis that the alerts do not originate from any source in the catalog.
+This test makes use of a test statistic (Sect.~\ref{subsec:teststatistic}) calculated for neutrino doublets coincident with a source.
+Given a set of neutrino alerts, it selects the doublet with the highest test statistic and then evaluates the corresponding p-value by comparing the result with the distribution of the test statistic under the hypothesis of alerts not produced by any source (Sect.~\ref{sec:results}).
+The outcome of this test consists of a p-value expressing how likely such a coincidence is to occur from randomly-distributed neutrino alerts.

+This test relies on the choice of the catalog and of a weight applied to each source in the catalog~(Sec.~\ref{sec:catalog}).
+The better the weight describes the reality, the better we can reject the null hypothesis.
+We chose a simplistic model to assign a weight to all sources based only on the distance of the source.
+We do not aim to test neutrino production from a population of galaxies, but rather at evaluating the chance coincidence for the neutrino doublet from one source of the catalog.